uxmohamed/arabesq/packages/wedges/README.md

 ## Contributing

-Any contributions you make are greatly appreciated.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Contributions are welcome!
+If you have suggestions or improvements, please fork the repo and create a pull request, or open an issue with the tag "enhancement."

 Please refer to the [CONTRIBUTING](./CONTRIBUTING.md) for more information.

-## Connect with us
+## Maintainer

-Follow us <a href="https://twitter.com/lmsqueezy/" target="_blank" rel="noreferrer">@lmsqueezy</a> for the latest and coolest.
-Let us know what you're building with Wedges!
+This project is maintained by [Hassan](https://www.hassan.design/).

+---

+*This project is maintained by the Arabesq team.
+If you have questions or want to connect, please open an issue or pull request on GitHub.*